History of Spain: Gothic Hispania (5th–8th centuries)

-The first Germanic tribes to invade Hispania arrived in the 5th century, as the Roman Empire decayed.The Visigoths, Suebi, Vandals and Alans arrived in Hispania by crossing the Pyrenees mountain range, leading to the establishment of the Suebi Kingdom in Gallaecia, in the northwest, the Vandal Kingdom of Vandalusia (Andalusia), and finally the Visigothic Kingdom in Toledo.
+The first Germanic tribes to invade Hispania arrived in the 5th century, as the Roman Empire decayed.
+The Visigoths, Suebi, Vandals and Alans arrived in Hispania by crossing the Pyrenees mountain range, leading to the establishment of the Suebi Kingdom in Gallaecia, in the northwest and the Vandal Kingdom of Vandalusia (Andalusia).
 The Romanized Visigoths entered Hispania in 415.
-After the conversion of their monarchy to Roman Catholicism and after conquering the disordered Suebic territories in the northwest and Byzantine territories in the southeast, the Visigothic Kingdom eventually encompassed a great part of the Iberian Peninsula.
+After the conversion of their monarchy to Roman Catholicism and after conquering the disordered Suebic territories in the northwest and Byzantine territories in the southeast, the Visigothic Kingdom of Toledo eventually encompassed a great part of the peninsula.

-As the Roman Empire declined, Germanic tribes invaded the former empire.
-Some were foederati, tribes enlisted to serve in Roman armies, and given land within the empire as payment, while others, such as the Vandals, took advantage of the empire's weakening defenses to seek plunder within its borders.
+As Rome declined, Germanic tribes invaded the former empire.
+Some were foederati, tribes enlisted to serve in Roman armies and given land as payment, while others, such as the Vandals, took advantage of the empire's weakening defenses to plunder.
 Those tribes that survived took over existing Roman institutions, and created successor-kingdoms to the Romans in various parts of Europe.
 Hispania was taken over by the Visigoths after 410.

-At the same time, there was a process of "Romanization" of the Germanic and Hunnic tribes settled on both sides of the limes (the fortified frontier of the Empire along the Rhine and Danube rivers).
+At the same time, there was a process of "Romanization" of the Germanic and Hunnic tribes.
 The Visigoths, for example, were converted to Arian Christianity around 360, even before they were pushed into imperial territory by the expansion of the Huns.

-In the winter of 406, taking advantage of the frozen Rhine, refugees from (Germanic) Vandals and Sueves, and the (Sarmatian) Alans, fleeing the advancing Huns, invaded the empire in force.

 The Visigoths, having sacked Rome two years earlier, arrived in Gaul in 412, founding the Visigothic kingdom of Toulouse (in the south of modern France) and gradually expanded their influence into Hispania after the battle of Vouillé (507) at the expense of the Vandals and Alans, who moved on into North Africa without leaving much permanent mark on Hispanic culture.
 The Visigothic Kingdom shifted its capital to Toledo and reached a high point during the reign of Leovigild.

 Visigothic rule

-The Visigothic Kingdom conquered all of Hispania and ruled it until the early 8th century, when the peninsula fell to the Muslim conquests.
-The Muslim state in Hispania came to be known as Al-Andalus.
-After a period of Muslim dominance, the medieval history of Spain is dominated by the long Christian Reconquista or "reconquest" of the Iberian Peninsula from Muslim rule.
-The Reconquista gathered momentum during the 12th century, leading to the establishment of the Christian kingdoms of Portugal, Aragon, Castile and Navarre and by 1250, had reduced Muslim control to the Emirate of Granada in the south-east of the peninsula.
-Muslim rule in Granada survived until 1492, when it fell to the Catholic Monarchs.